 Now, we don’t want to shame anyone, so we’re going to go ahead and do what our experts recommend parents do all the time: offer some positive re-enforcement.
 Below, Lana Hallowes tells her partner how much she loves it when he helps out at home.

-As you sweep the vacuum cleaner over the floor, picking up Duplo and toy cars as you go, I confess I’m a little turned on.
-Sure, the elastic in your boxers is stretched under your little dad gut, but right now I’m looking at you with the same eyes I did back when we were dating.
+As you run the vacuum cleaner over the floor, picking up Duplo and toy cars as you go, I confess I’m a little turned on.
+Sure, the elastic in your boxers is stretched under your little dad gut, but right now I’m looking at you with the same love heart eyes I did back when we were dating.
 You.
 Are.
 Hot.